Mouthwash: Essential oils

 Phenolic compounds and monoterpenes include essential oil constituents that have some antibacterial properties, such as eucalyptol, eugenol, hinokitiol, menthol, phenol, or thymol.

 Essential oils are oils which have been extracted from plants.
 Mouthwashes based on essential oils could be more effective than traditional mouthcare as anti-gingival treatments.
 They have been found effective in reducing halitosis, and are being used in several commercial mouthwashes.

 Fluoride (anticavity)

-Anti-cavity mouthwashes use sodium fluoride to protect against tooth decay.
+Anti-cavity mouthwashes contain fluoride compounds (such as sodium fluoride, stannous fluoride, or sodium monofluorophosphate) to protect against tooth decay.
 Fluoride-containing mouthwashes are used as prevention for dental caries for individuals who are considered at higher risk for tooth decay, whether due to xerostomia related to salivary dysfunction or side effects of medication, to not drinking fluoridated water, or to being physically unable to care for their oral needs (brushing and flossing), and as treatment for those with dentinal hypersensitivity, gingival recession/ root exposure.

-Flavoring agents and Xylitol
+Flavoring agents and xylitol

 Flavoring agents include sweeteners such as sorbitol, sucralose, sodium saccharin, and xylitol, which stimulate salivary function due to their sweetness and taste and helps restore the mouth to a neutral level of acidity.

 Xylitol rinses double as a bacterial inhibitor, and have been used as substitute for alcohol to avoid dryness of mouth associated with alcohol.